soeaver/caffe-model/README.md

 The main contribution belongs to the authors and model trainers.

 ### Performance on imagenet
-**0. Top-1/5 accuracy of some lightweight networks from the open source.**
+**0. Top-1/5 accuracy of some lightweight or low-accuracy networks from the open source.**

  Network|224/299(single-crop)|224/299(12-crop)|320/395(single-crop)|320/395(12-crop)
  :---:|:---:|:---:|:---:|:---: